rinfo/rdl/tools/README.txt

       <ibiblio name="local" root="file:${user.home}/.m2/repository/" m2compatible="true"/>

+The path in the root property above should match the location for your loval maven repository.
+You may have changed that from the default home directory.
 That should make all Maven dependencies locatable (provided that you have ``mvn install``:ed your packages.
 See <packages/java/README.txt> for more info).

 Option B: Use A Pathing Jar